vivekuppal/transcribe/docs/DeveloperGuide.md

 ```
 2. Unzip the files in a folder.

-3. (Optional) Replace the Open API key in `parameters.yaml` file in the transcribe directory:
+3. (Optional) Replace the Open API key in `parameters.yaml` or `override.yaml` file in the transcribe directory:

    Replace the Open API key in `parameters.yaml` file manually.
 Open in a text editor and alter the line:

       ```
         api_key: 'API_KEY'
       ```
-      Replace "API KEY" with the actual OpenAI API key.
+      Replace "API_KEY" with the actual OpenAI API key.
 Save the file.

 4. Execute the file `transcribe\transcribe.exe\transcribe.exe`